Origins of Project

 - Engage resources from All You Need is Love, the first WDT conference the WLP organized and the collection of essays based on the presentations there.

-- Write a post for the Women in Leadership blog.
+- Write on themes of Women in Leadership for the Menno Snapshots blog.

 - Encourage your congregation to use the worship resources, Do You See This Woman?, available now.